-- Generally, you’ll find that leopards are lightly coloured in terms of their fur, and that they will normally have markings across their skin.
+Generally, you’ll find that leopards are lightly colored in terms of their fur, and that they will normally have markings across their skin.
 Many people refer to these as spots, but they are technically rosettes!
 That’s because they are not round in shape – they look like flowers.

-- Believe it or not, leopards generally spend a lot of their time up in tall trees.
-That’s because they like to camouflage – their rosettes and colourings help to keep them hidden.
+Believe it or not, leopards generally spend a lot of their time up in tall trees.
+That’s because they like to camouflage – their rosettes and colorings help to keep them hidden.
 It’s a great vantage point!

-Do you have any interesting or fun facts about leopards that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about leopards?
+Share them in the comments below!